-Board Meeting: 19 November 2020 NHS
+Board Meeting: 19 November 2020

-Subject: Annual Feedback Report 2019-20 Golden Jubilee
+Subject: Annual Feedback Report 2019-20

-Recommendation: Board members are asked to:
+Recommendation: Board members are a isked to: Necommenuation. ioneu io.

 Discuss and Note ✓

 Discuss and Approve

 Note for Information only

 1 Overview

 In line with the National Complaints Handling Procedure an Annual Feedback report has been produced outlining the feedback we have received and managed within the formal process.
 Data from this report has been reviewed through the year and the annual data was discussed previously at both the Clinical Governance and Person Centre Committees.